swr127/nj_transit/README.md

 ## Post-MVP

 - The app will replicate the MVP functionality for the Rail and LightRail
-- The app will have a user profile page with user authenticaiton
+- Create a user profile page with user authentication
+- Update our class components to hooks

 ## ERD Diagram